-A local law has been created by Council to facilitate the good governance of the Council through its formal meeting procedure.
-This Local Law governs the proceedings of all Council Meetings by prescribing the rules and protocols for proper meeting conduct and debate.
-It is typical of meeting procedures used by local governing authorities and is based on the Westminster Parliamentary system.
+Council has adopted Governance Rules (the Rules) to facilitate the conduct of Council meetings through formal procedures.
+The Rules govern the proceedings of all Council Meetings by prescribing the protocols for proper meeting conduct and debate.
+The Rules are typical of meeting procedures used by local governing authorities and are based on the Westminster Parliamentary system.

 In respect to the debate on an item on the meeting agenda and the making of decisions at a meeting the following procedure is followed.